 Seek a fun diversion.
 Take an in-depth tour infused with the flavor of the Green Mountain State.
 Engage in high-flying adventures.
 Explore the natural world.
 Take a walk through the past.
 Enjoy Vermont’s carefully fashioned artisan products.
-Over 70 destinations meet standards rooted in quality, education, and fun!
-Great shopping experiences and tasty treats abound at our friendly attractions.
+VAA destinations meet standards rooted in quality, experiences, education, and fun!
+Great shopping and tasty treats abound at our friendly attractions.
 Vermont’s attractions are one of a kind.
 To learn more about VAA is to learn more about Vermont itself.
 Most of our member attractions are open year-round.
-From highways to byways, you’ll take in farms, forests, iconic covered bridges, mountain lakes, and communities painted with local color and eclectic culture.
+Visit our attractions – From highways to byways and along the way you’ll take in farms, forests, iconic covered bridges, mountain lakes, and communities painted with local color and eclectic culture.
 When you’re done exploring, you will find yourself planning your next trip!

 The Vermont Attractions Association (VAA) was founded in 1957.
-We represent Vermont’s finest family destinations.
-We focus on education as a component of the visitor experience.
-VAA members meet high standards while offering unusual experiences.
-Members represent agricultural tourism, art, excursions, galleries, guided tours, history, museums, recreation, shopping, and specialty foods.
+We represent Vermont’s finest destinations.
+We focus on experiences and education as a component of the visitor experience.
+VAA members meet high standards while offering experience in agricultural tourism, art, excursions, galleries, guided tours, history, museums, recreation, shopping, and specialty foods and beverages.

-The VAA annually publishes one million copies of the Official Vermont Road Map and Guide to Vermont Attractions.
-We send the guide to visitors from around the globe who inquire about Vermont Attractions.
-We also distribute the guide in our Vermont visitor markets.
+The VAA annually publishes nearly 1 million copies of the Official Vermont Road Map and Guide to Vermont Attractions.
+The map is distributed to visitors from around the globe who inquire about Vermont Attractions; in key Vermont visitor markets and statewide at Welcome Centers and VAA member locations.
 The VAA manages the website, www.vtattractions.org which serves as a valuable tool for visitors to learn more about VAA.
-In addition, each VAA member actively promotes other member attractions.
-They work together in a comprehensive distribution program.
-Members encourage visitors to spend additional time enjoying other VAA member attractions.
+In addition, each VAA member actively promotes other member attractions, working together in a comprehensive distribution program and encouraging visitors to spend additional time enjoying other VAA member attractions.

 The Vermont Chamber of Commerce manages the VAA.
 Karen Ballard serves as VAA President.
-Karen is also the Program Manager for the Vermont Chamber’s Vermont Tourism Network that promotes group travel to Vermont.
+Karen is also the Program Manager for the Vermont Chamber’s group tour promotion program, the Vermont Tourism Network.

 Join VAA (For Vermont Attractions only)

-(a) Fully operational.
+(a) An attraction destination with parking, restrooms and accessible to the public.
 Prepared to handle the volume of visitors that membership in the Association might generate.
-Be professional and courteous.

-(b) Offer an educational experience suitable for the entire family.
+(b) Offer an experience suitable for the entire family.

 A major goal of the Association is to establish, develop, and promote high standards for tourism in Vermont.
 It is essential that quality and performance is of the highest order.